 If nothing seems to work to make the bad odor go away completely, then you should consider performing a thorough cleaning of furnishings using a commercial reptile-safe cleaner to further disinfect the enclosure and eliminate all remnants of poop and any lingering smell.

-To do this, first, you need to remove all items and decorative elements from the tank and soak them in hot soapy water.
+To do this, first, you need to remove all items and decorative elements from the

 Then, you can spray everything with a reptile-safe disinfectant.
 Good options include: